CelliesProjects/ESP32_VS1053_Stream/README.md

 ### Get the currently used codec
 `const char* currentCodec()`

 Returns `STOPPED` if no stream is running.

 ### Get the filesize
 `size_t size()`

-Will return `0` if the stream is a radio stream.
+Returns `0` if the stream is a radio stream.

 ### Get the current position in the file

 `size_t position()`

-Will return `0` if the stream is a radio stream.
+Returns `0` if the stream is a radio stream.

 ### Get the current stream url
 `char* lastUrl()`